 A patent application can be the first step on the road to global success, and new ideas are being patented all the time.
 However, patience is most certainly a virtue when it comes to standard patent applications.
 Before you start, make sure that the protection the patent offers your idea would prevent any copying in the markets you are active in.
 To avoid wasting time and money on existing technology, do a deep and accurate search on databases, sales brochures and the internet.
 For example, espacenet.com is a free online database provided by the European Patent Office with access to more than 90 million patent documents worldwide, containing information about inventions and tech developments from 1836.
 For new investors, the website offers guidelines on how to search for patents.
 The waiting can pay off, and this will help you figure out if your idea is truly original.

 Ideas and inventions have to be truly unique if they are to be granted patents.
 A vast number of inventors have secured backing from wealthy sources, and if your idea is a one-of-a-kind, there is always a chance that you will be able to benefit support from a backer.
-Make sure you avoid the Seven Deadly Sins of the Inventor, though.
-The more a backer is likely to be rewarded in the long run, the more likely they are to put their money behind your idea.
+Below you’ll find detailed steps taking you through each part of the patent application process.

 A patent specification is a document describing the invention for which a patent is sought and setting out the scope of the protection of the patent.
 To make your patent application successful, you would most definitely include detailed descriptions in the specification that are several pages long, a description of different versions of the invention and refer to drawings showing such versions.
 The style and content vary according to the market and subject matter.
 For instance, complicated machinery, electronic equipment and chemical processes need many more pages of description and drawings than a straightforward item with few parts.

 A patent specification should also include commercial claims.
 The claims identify the scope of the protection granted by the patent and describe the invention in legal and technical terms, clearly defining what will infringe the patent.